maningreen/assemblySnake/README.md

 # assemblySnake
 snake in armv8 assembly

+# current status
+wip, not complete (expect a week or two to be finished)

+# current progress
+working on memory management functions, and implementing improvements

+# requirements to run
+you need to be able to run armv8 assembly.
+You could be on an armv8 device, or run it on a docker image, your choice

+you also need to have ncurses installed on your system

-you either need a docker image for aarch64 or you need to be on that architecture to run this.
+you need to be on linux

-linux only.

-you need ncurses installed.

-in development